alexandresoli/alexandresoli/README.md

 </p>

 ## Portal do Segurado
-Portal do Insured is an iOS application that allows Bradesco insurance company customers to consult their policies, request assistance and reimbursement.
+Portal do Segurado was an exclusive iPad application made to allow Bradesco insurance company customers to consult their policies, request assistance and reimbursement.

 ##### 🔨Technologies: Objective-C, Coredata, MVC Architecture, ASIHTTPRequest.
 ##### 🚀Platform: iPad